 - Easy to make ahead - Tastes even better the next day as the flavors develop.

-This soup turns classic enchilada flavors into a comforting, spoonable meal.
+This soup turns classic enchilada flavors into a comforting, spoonable meal; for other bold, umami-forward ideas try Filipino pork flavor inspiration and warm side dishes for cheesy bowls.

 Ingredients That Make This Soup So Rich and Flavorful